Upcoming Events

 Workshops

-Growing Resilience through Conflict - Kirstin Heidler, NVC Matters
+Through the Door of Conflict - Kirstin Heidler, NVC Matters

 This workshop looks at why, despite our best intentions, our communities and organisations often end up recreating many of the social problems we are trying to overcome.
 This 3-hour interactive session includes space for personal sharing, and offers practical tools to help mend broken relationships and build resilience and trust.